"Creating a Successful Home Landscape: Where Ecology and Aesthetics Meet"

 Since 1988, Bobbie has been lecturing locally and nationally for botanical gardens and landscape associations on various aspects of design and perennial and ornamental grass gardening.
 She also writes extensively for various associations and magazines.
 In October 2017, her book, Garden Renovation: Transform Your Yard into the Garden of Your Dreams, was released by Timber Press.

 - Advance registration is required.
-Please register online using our registration e-store.
+Registration is closed at this time.
+Please fill out the waitlist form (link at the top of the page) to be placed on the waitlist.
 Registration is limited and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.